 Birth grant: Paid to an insured woman or the wife of an insured man.
-The birth must take place under medical supervision and the child must undergo medical checkups.
+The birth must take place under medical supervision and the child must undergo medical checkups at six months and one year.

 Marriage allowance: Paid to an insured person when marrying for the first time.
 (Voluntarily insured persons are ineligible.)